TirrouOussama/supperwidgets/README.md

-all custom widgets has are demo-ed on main.py

-this repo has the following custom widgets:
+#this repo has the following custom widgets:

 		SupperTextinput:                  ### this is a custom textinput